Length of Longest Substring

 _, best_size = self.longestSubstring(s)

-which performed reasonably well in runtime (\(75\%\) quantile) and an abysmal \(8\%\) quantile in memory.
+return best_sizewhich performed reasonably well in runtime (\(75\%\) quantile) and an abysmal \(8\%\) quantile in memory.
 Some small modifications made my solution much more performant, with \(93\%\) quantile runtime and \(39\%\) runtime:

 class SolutionInitial: